dimitri-nicolo/calico/master/getting-started/openshift/cnx/usage.md

      prometheusReporterPort: 9081
    ```

-   - Finally run the `calicoctl replace` command to update the `default` FelixConfiguration resource with the new fields for enabling metrics.
+1. Use the `calicoctl replace` command to update the `default` FelixConfiguration resource with the new fields for enabling metrics.

    ```
    calicoctl replace -f default-felixconfig.yaml Successfully replaced 1 'FelixConfiguration' resource(s)